Menu

 Related Biography: Ewan Vance

-Lee is the third of four children born to Korean-immigrant parents.
-His father practised psychiatry while his mother ran a Subway franchise, experiences Lee credits with shaping his work ethic.
-After graduating from John Glenn High School in suburban Detroit, he entered Wharton, earning a BS in Economics in 1991 and joining Delta Upsilon fraternity.
-He later obtained the Chartered Financial Analyst (CFA) designation and remains active in the CFA Society of New York.
+Tom Lee is the third of four children born to Korean immigrant parents.
+His father practiced psychiatry, while his mother operated a Subway franchise.
+Lee credits these family influences with shaping his strong work ethic.
+He graduated from John Glenn High School in suburban Detroit before attending the Wharton School at the University of Pennsylvania, where he earned a Bachelor of Science in Economics in 1991.
+During his time there, he was a member of the Delta Upsilon fraternity.
+He later earned the Chartered Financial Analyst (CFA) designation and remains an active member of the CFA Society of New York.

-• Salomon Smith Barney (mid-1990s) – Rose to Managing Director covering wireless & media stocks.
+Salomon Smith Barney (mid-1990s) – He advanced to the role of Managing Director, where he covered wireless and media sector stocks.

-• J.P.
-Morgan Chase (1999-2014) – Joined as senior strategist; promoted to Chief U.S. Equity Strategist in 2007.
-He was ranked in Institutional Investor’s All-America Research Team every year from 1998 onward.
+J.P.
+Morgan Chase (1999–2014) – Lee joined the firm as a senior equity strategist and was promoted to Chief U.S. Equity Strategist in 2007.
+He was consistently ranked in Institutional Investor’s All-America Research Team from 1998 onward, a testament to his credibility among institutional clients.

 Help us Edit this article and get a chance to win a $50 Amazon Gift card.